Obesity

 Newly Diagnosed Patients

-How Obesity Affects Vascular & Heart Health
+How Obesity Affects Vascular and Heart Health

 Key impacts on vascular health include: